 The individual, partnership, or corporation may file a voluntary petition in bankruptcy; 99 percent of bankruptcies are voluntary petitions filed by the debtor.
 But involuntary bankruptcy is possible, too, under Chapter 7 or Chapter 11.
 To put anyone into bankruptcy involuntarily, the petitioning creditors must meet three conditions: (1) they must have claims for unsecured debt amounting to at least \$13,475; (2) three creditors must join in the petition whenever twelve or more creditors have claims against the particular debtor-otherwise, one creditor may file an involuntary petition, as long as his claim is for at least \$13,475; (3) there must be no bona fide dispute about the debt owing.
-If there is a dispute, the debtor can resist the involuntary petition have to pay the associated costs.
+If there is a dispute, the debtor can resist the involuntary filing, and if she wins the dispute, the creditors who pushed for the involuntary petition have to pay the associated costs.
 Persons owing less than \$13,475, farmers, and charitable organizations cannot be forced into bankruptcy.